Bryanhalambeck/expense-analysis/README.md

 This department-level workflow enables the finance team to:

-- ✅ Detect fairness or policy violations
+- ✅ Flag fairness concerns in how spending is distributed
-- ✅ Identify vendor overuse or odd timing behavior
+- ✅ Spot vendor overuse or unusual purchase timing
-- ✅ Flag single transactions that skew totals disproportionately
+- ✅ Identify transactions that heavily skew department totals

-This type of targeted analysis supports smarter audits, tighter controls, and cleaner, more transparent budgets.
+This supports smarter audits, tighter controls, and cleaner, more transparent budgets.

 ⸻